Loblaw price-fixing offensive seen as winning strategy

 They all say they are co-operating in the continuing investigation.
 Sobeys chief executive Michael Medline in December wrote a private letter to Loblaw and George Weston CEO Galen G. Weston, accusing him of taking "the opportunity to throw so many other retailers under the bus with you. … To state that there was an 'industrywide price-fixing arrangement' was unfair, unsubstantiated, and quite possibly defamatory."

-Still, it's Loblaw that has shaped the message so far – rather than the bureau or its competitors – said Sylvain Charlebois, a food expert and dean of Dalhousie University's management faculty.
+Still, it's Loblaw that has shaped the message so far – rather than the bureau or its competitors – said Sylvain Charlebois, a food expert and dean of Dalhousie University's management faculty.|

 "Sobeys and Metro have been reacting to what is happening," he said.
 Loblaw has kept in touch with Prof. Charlebois to communicate the company's position, he said.

-David Silver, a professor of business ethics at the University of British Columbia's Sauder School of Business, said Loblaw appears to be trying to respond to the scandal by "doing the right thing."
+David Silver, business ethics professor at the University of British Columbia's Sauder School of Business, said Loblaw appears to be trying to respond to the scandal by "doing the right thing."

 On Dec.
-19, when Loblaw and Weston issued their joint news release confessing to the crime and offering the free gift card to consumers, they also assured them that the culprits were no longer with the companies and they had implemented toughinternal compliance measures.
+19, when Loblaw and Weston issued their joint news release confessing to the crime and offering the free gift card to consumers, they also assured them that the culprits were no longer with the companies and that they had implemented tough internal compliance measures.

-To "do the right thing," a company must "admit the facts, apologize, make amends, hold people accountable, seriously reflect on how it came to engage in the wrongdoing and then make the necessary changes," Mr. Silver said.
+To "do the right thing," a company must "admit the facts, apologize, make amends, hold people accountable, seriously reflect on how it came to engage in the wrongdoing, and then make the necessary changes," Mr. Silver said.

 But he said it's difficult to tell from the outside whether the changes Loblaw has implemented internally to respond to the crisis are sufficient.
 And it's tough to know whether it has "done the serious work to reflect on their own corporate culture, personnel, policies and incentive structures to see how they contributed to the scandal," he added.